Tessera Sanitaria For Foreigners – What Expats Should Know Before Arriving

 I mention this because our residential registration was not done correctly and it held up this process.
 We needed to return to the municipal offices multiple times and eventually got it cleaned up.

-Required To Register For Health Services in Italy?
+Required To Register For Health Services In Italy?

 To register, you are required to: